na-na-hi/renget/archive/ifi3u.md

 >Junichi: No. You busy?
 >Inigo: Kinda..
 I'm at the arcade.
 Want me to come over?
 >Junichi: Nah.
 Where does Takeda live?
 I need to talk to him.
+>[...]

 Inigo left the bathroom after combing his hair a few times.
-He wondered what Joon and Hifumi are up to.
+He wondered what Joon and Hifumi were up to.
 ***

 After resolving the odd phone call, Inigo wandered back to the arcade craving some mindless gaming to decompress.
 Immediately he spotted Orochi in front of a gachapon machine, softly cursing under her breath as she turned the crank over and over.
 She's still here?